mundialis/grass-py3-pdal/README.md

 # grass-py3-pdal
-Repo which contains a Dockerfile to compile latest GRASS GIS (trunk, currently grass77) with Python-3 and PDAL support
+Repo which contains a Dockerfile to compile GRASS GIS 7.8 (release branch, grass78) with Python-3 and PDAL support

 # Installation